aayushmishramechatronics/Spectral_Compression_of_Radar_Micro-Doppler_Signatures_using_Huffman_Coding/README.md

 ## License

 This project is distributed under the **GNU General Public License v2.0**.
-You can freely use, modify, and distribute it with proper credit.
+You can Freely Use, Modify, and Distribute it with Proper Credit.

 ---

-**Developed by:** Aayush Mishra
+**Developed by:** Aayush Anil Mishra
-**Purpose:** A simulation-based DSP project to study and demonstrate radar signal analysis and lossless compression.